env0-labs/env0.adventure/README.md

 # env0.adventure

-A narrative-driven game built around a strict separation between **game logic** and **front-end presentation**, designed to support multiple gameplay “chapters” using a shared UI and interaction contract.
+**env0.adventure** is a narrative-driven game about interacting with a machine you do not fully understand.

+The player begins in a physical space, engaging with a screen, controls, and their surrounding environment.
+Progress is driven through observation, choice, and interpretation rather than mechanical skill.
+Over time, the game shifts perspective — from physical interaction, to digital exploration, and eventually to direct engagement with an intentionally limited, unreliable artificial intelligence.

+The experience is text-forward, slow-paced, and deliberate.
+Pauses, emphasis, and restraint are used as narrative tools.
+The goal is not realism or simulation accuracy, but tension, uncertainty, and meaning derived from partial information.

+While the project is built with a strict separation between game logic and presentation, this is a **means**, not the point.
+The separation exists to support a cohesive experience across multiple narrative chapters that share a single front end, not as a technical exercise in abstraction.

-This repository currently focuses on **Chapter 1: Physical Space**, where the player interacts with a machine while moving through a physical environment.
+This repository currently focuses on **Chapter 1: Physical Space**.

-Terminal-based and AI-driven chapters are planned for later versions and are **explicitly out of scope** for the current milestones.
+Terminal-based and AI-driven chapters are planned for later versions and are explicitly out of scope for the current milestones.

 ---

 ## Design Principles

+- **Narrative first**
+  - Systems exist to support pacing, tension, and consequence.
+- **Semantic communication**
+  - The core expresses meaning (emphasis, rhythm, intent), not UI behavior.
 - **Strict separation of concerns**
   - Game logic is engine-agnostic.
   - Godot is responsible only for presentation and input delivery.
-- **Semantic, not procedural, hooks**
-  - The core expresses meaning (emphasis, rhythm, intent).
-  - The front end decides how that meaning is rendered.
 - **Playable at every version**
   - Every v0.x milestone produces a runnable, playable build.
 - **No premature future features**